Celebrant: The Lord be with you.

-Come Holy Spirit of Christ, bless these gifts with your presence and be in our midst through them.
+Celebrant: Come Holy Spirit, fill these gifts with your presence; make this bread the body of Jesus and this wine the blood of Jesus.
 Most Holy God, we are thankful for these gifts, because everything you have created is to be received with thanksgiving by them who believe and know the truth.
 For everything created by you is good, if it is received with thanksgiving, because it is sanctified by the Word of God and prayer.
 Amen.
 Come Lord Jesus.

 The Celebrant extends the hands and then says:

 On the night of his last Passover with his disciples, our Lord Jesus Christ took bread; (take hold and raise a little) and when he had given thanks to God, he broke it, and gave it to his disciples, and said, take and eat.

 This is his body, which is given for us, we do this in memory of his sacrifice.

 The Celebrant elevates the plate.
 Then the Celebrant returns the plate to its place on the linen and offers a sign of respect.

 After the meal Jesus took a cup of wine; (take hold and raise a little) and when he had given thanks, he gave it to them, and said, drink this all of you.

 This is his blood of the new Covenant, which is shed for us and for many for the forgiveness of sins.
 Whenever we drink it, we do it in memory of him.

 The Celebrant elevates the cup.
 Then the Celebrant returns the cup to its place on the linen and offers a sign of respect.

 After the Remembrance a brief silence, then the Celebrant extends both hands and says: